MrHallKellett/week_1_number_representation_quiz_game/README.md

 - Convert the binary number 101101 to hexadecimal.

-- Convert the decimal value 45 into its corresponding Unicode character.

-- Convert the Unicode character '-' into its corresponding decimal value.

 - Convert the decimal number -45 into a Two's Complement binary number.

 - Convert the two's complement binary number 1010011 into a decimal number.

+- Convert the randomly generated base n number into another randomly-selected number base.

 3\.
 Gets the user's answer; checks if it is correct; awards a point if so, deducts a point if not.